At the Gateway to Izu Peninsula the Small Town of Izunokuni is a hidden Gem

-In 1857 the Tokugawa government an iron smelting facility in Izunokuni in order to build canons to help defend Japan in the time when foreign vessels such as the black ships in Commodore Perry’s fleet had started to arrive at nearby Shimoda further south in Izu Peninsula in an attempt to open Japan after 250 years of self-isolation.
+In 1857 the Tokugawa government an iron smelting facility in Izunokuni in order to build canons to help defend Japan in the time when foreign vessels such as the black ships in Commodore Perry’s fleet had started to arrive at nearby Shimoda further south in the Izu Peninsula in an attempt to open Japan after 250 years of self-isolation.

 Today the remaining chimneys from the original Reverberatory Furnace are classified as a World Heritage Site.

-On the grounds of the furnace there is also a Japanese BBQ restaurant, craft beer brewery and small green tea plantation where visitors can get dressed in traditional green tea picking attire and pick green tea.
+On the grounds of the furnace, there is also a Japanese BBQ restaurant, craft beer brewery, and small green tea plantation where visitors can get dressed in traditional green tea picking attire and pick green tea.

 IZU NAGAOKA GEISHA –

-Currently in Japan there are only 2 official Geisha schools – one is in Kyoto and the other is in Izunokuni – Izu Nagaoka Onsen area.
+Currently, in Japan there are only 2 official Geisha schools – one is in Kyoto and the other is in Izunokuni – Izu Nagaoka Onsen area.

 When the Tokaido Bullet train was completed in 1964 Izu Nagaoka Onsen area was home to more than 400 Geisha that welcomed visitors to the many Ryokan / Hot Spring hotels in the area and entertain guests.